 A. For Fall Semester

-(a) for instructors with 100 examinations or fewer in one or more courses, grades will be due no later than January 16 (or if a weekend day or holiday then the first immediately preceding business day); since January 16, 2020 is a weekday, all grades for instructors with 100 exams or less are due January 16, 2020.
+Grades will be due no later than January 16 (or if a weekend day or holiday then the first immediately preceding business day); since January 16, 2024, is NOT a holiday, all grades for first-year classes are due Tuesday, January 16, 2024.
+All grades for upper-level classes with 100 or less exams are also due on Tuesday, January 16, 2024.

 (d) provided however that all first-year grades are due as prescribed in paragraph 1 (a).